JDiaz0523/Psi_analysis/README.md

 ### **map.vector**
 ---
 #### **Description**
-Resamples a vector to a specified length by mapping original indices proportionally.
+Resamples a categorized numeric vector (e.g., hypnograms) to a specified length by proportionally mapping its original indices.
+This ensures the resampled vector retains the original categories and their relative distribution.

 #### **Usage**
 ```r